Aporifold/TaylorSeer/README.md

 - [x] Initialize this project.
 - [x] Implement core algorithm of TaylorSeer.
 - [x] Provide inference demos with TaylorSeer acceleration.
+- [x] Support evaluation for image models.
-- [ ] Support evaluation for image and video models.
+- [ ] Support evaluation for video models.
 - [ ] Integrate TaylorSeer into more visual generation models.